-AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 4.4% in 2014 to approximately 8% by the end of our review period.
-However, there could a more than 10% upside to our price estimate if AMD's server market share increases to 15%.
-On the other hand, there will be a similar downside if AMD's server market share stays around the current level for the rest of our forecast period.
+AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 1% in 2015 to approximately 5% by the end of our review period.
+However, there could a 40% upside to our price estimate if AMD's server market share increases to 10%.
+On the other hand, there will be a 25% downside if AMD's server market share stays around the current level for the rest of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for AMD at the top of the page.

 AMD manufactures and markets microprocessors used in servers, desktop PCs, and notebook PCs.
 Microprocessors are a PC's Central Processing Unit (CPU) or the "brain" behind the computer.
 A microprocessor is the single most important component that drives computer power and performance.
 Additionally, AMD manufactures Graphics Processor Units (GPUs), which are used in PCs to process information for graphics displays.
 AMD sells its processors primarily to PC manufacturers such as Dell, HP, Sony, and Toshiba.

 We believe that 'Enterprise, Embedded and Semi-Custom', 'Graphics' and 'Server Processors' divisions are the two most valuable segments within AMD for the following reasons:

 New Growth Markets

 In order to reduce its exposure to the declining traditional PC market, AMD intends to derive 40%-50% of its revenue from high growth markets, including semi-custom, ultra-low power client, professional graphics, dense server and embedded solutions in the next few years.